carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 Now, the large dataframe is ready to check that data is clean, free of errors and check if modifying data is needed.

-> Note: The large dataframe is expoerted to due to Posit’s RStudio Memory Usage limit on the free version!
+> Note: The large dataframe is exported to continue working in another R script due to Posit’s RStudio Memory Usage limit on the free version!

 ```
 write.csv(CyclisticTripData,"CyclisticTripData.csv", row.names = FALSE)